Love this tune (and Sarah Harmer).

 I decided to give Little Lamb a bath to see how she would fare as she, too is stuffed with wool.

 After giving her a couple of rinses under running water, I wrapped her up in a towel and sponged her gently by pressing down with my hands.
-Then I placed her in a well-ventilated spot.
-This is a key since putting toys filled with wool in the dryer is generally not advisable.

 On this particular day, it was quite rainy and cool, so instead of putting her in a sunny spot I placed her about a foot away from a heating vent.